You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

 And no doubt, it is tailored to work best for your restaurant space.

 From how the dishes plate, present, and maintain optimum taste, temperature, and texture within the kitchen to table time constraints, you’ve got it down pat.

-But what works great in a restaurant, with careful plating, timing, and supervision, might be an absolute disaster to restaurant delivery services.
+But what works great in a restaurant, with careful plating, timing, and supervision, might be an absolute disaster for restaurant delivery services.

 No customer wants a soggy, cold, or sloppy dish delivered to their door.

-There are a couple of ways to deliver successfully while still showcasing your menu and your culinary skills.
+There are a couple of ways to deliver successfully while showcasing your menu and culinary skills.